-As a result of our new internationalization initiative we are offering a new training programme in our Physiotherapy Degree.
+As a result of our new internationalization initiative, we are offering a new training programme in our Physiotherapy Degree.
 Ninety-six credits out of a total of two hundred and forty are taught in English.
-According to our policy, the maximum students admitted in this international group is going to be 20 for the first year.
-We will be providing special counselling and support for international students and they are going to be taught in small groups so that they can receive quality advice and assistance.
+According to our policy, the maximum number of students admitted to this international group is going to be 20 for the first year.
+We will be providing special counselling and support for international students and they will be taught in small groups so that they can receive quality advice and support.

-This new training programme gives the student the opportunity to develop skills through training based and on a problem-solving approach and exposing students to new technology and research.
-Moreover, students receive over 1.000 hours of work placement as part of the programme, out of which 900 hours are spent within the framework of collaboration schemes with foreign universities in the student’s countries.
+This new training programme gives students the opportunity to develop skills through training based on a problem-solving approach and exposes students to new technology and research.
+Moreover, students receive over 1,000 hours of work placement as part of the programme, out of which 900 hours are spent within the framework of collaboration schemes with foreign universities in the student’s countries.

 It is the physiotherapists’ job to use treatment involving physical means and factors within their area of specialisation with a view to achieve the patient’s rehabilitation.
 Problems treated may vary from somatic dysfunctions or disabling conditions as well as prevention of these problems aiming at treating the whole person, not just the problem area.

 - At-home care

 - Spa and health resorts

 - Primary Health centres and specialist centres (depending on the Physiatrist)

 - Old people’s home

 - Private clinic